Duffy antigen system: Renal transplantion

 Antibodies and a cellular response to the Duffy antigen have been associated with renal transplant rejection.

 Sickle cell anaemia

 Duffy antigen-negative individuals with sickle cell anaemia tend to sustain more severe organ damage than do those with the Duffy antigen.
 Duffy-positive patients exhibit higher counts of white blood cells, polynuclear neutrophils, higher plasma levels of IL-8 and RANTES than Duffy-negative patients.

 Southeast Asian ovalocytosis

 There is a ~10% increase in Fy expression in Southeast Asian ovalocytosis erythrocytes.

 Transfusion medicine

 Interpretation of antibody panel to detect patient antibodies towards the most relevant human blood group systems, including Duffy.

 A Duffy negative blood recipient may have a transfusion reaction if the donor is Duffy positive.
 Since most Duffy-negative people are of African descent, blood donations from people of black African origin are important to transfusion banks.

+Clinical diagnostic

+Clinical testing in patient care for Duffy antigens follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect Duffy antigens expression on the red cell membrane.